 The Board is accountable to shareholders and is committed to the highest standards of corporate governance.
-To this end, the company adopted the UK Corporate Governance Code (2016) during the year.
+To this end, the company has adopted the UK Corporate Governance Code (2018).
 The Code is available to download at www.frc.org.uk.

 The Board leads the Group’s governance framework.
 It is responsible for setting the strategic targets for the Group, monitoring progress made, approving proposed actions and for ensuring that the appropriate internal controls are in place and that they are operating effectively.

 The Board is assisted by three principal committees (Audit, Nomination and Remuneration) each of which is responsible for dealing with matters within its own terms of reference, which are available on the company’s web site.

 The Board currently comprises two executive and four non-executive Directors.
 The directors holding office during the period of this report and their biographies are here.
 In addition to these Directors, Peter Bordui served as a non-executive director until his retirement on 24 February 2021.

-The Executive Directors have rolling service contracts that are subject to either six or twelve months’ notice.
-The Chairman and non-executive Directors do not have contracts of service.
-The terms of appointment of the Directors are available for inspection during business hours at the registered office of Gooch & Housego PLC and are also be available at the AGM.
+The Executive Directors have rolling service contracts that are subject to either six or 12 months’ notice.
+The Chairman and Non-Executive Directors do not have contracts of service.
+The terms of appointment of the Directors are available for inspection during business hours at the registered office of Gooch & Housego PLC and are also available at the AGM.

-All the non-executive Directors are considered by the Board to be independent of management and free of any relationship which could materially interfere with the exercise of their independent judgement.
+All the non-executive Directors are considered by the Board to be independent of management and free of any relationships which could materially interfere with the exercise of their independent judgement.

-The nomination committee is responsible for approving appointments to the board.
-The board’s policy is to appoint the highest calibre individuals regardless of an individual’s background, race or gender.
-The board has not set any specific objectives in relation to diversity, but understands and recognises the benefits that diversity can bring, and our recruitment partners are briefed on our requirements in this regard.
+The Nomination Committee is responsible for approving appointments to the Board.
+The Board’s policy is to appoint the highest calibre individuals regardless of an individual’s background, race or gender.
+The Board understands and recognises the benefits that diversity can bring, and our recruitment partners are briefed on our requirements in this regard.